 The porter came running out.
 “Ah, there you are!”
 Mooney shouted out of the window.
 “Answer the fucking phone, or my bed’s coming next!”

-This was published in Classic Rock issue 151
+This feature was originally published in Classic Rock issue 151